meghanasrividya/Functional_calculator/Readme.md

-# ✨ Responsive Calculator ✨
+# ✨ Precision Calculator ✨

 Welcome to the Responsive Calculator project!
 This calculator is built with HTML, CSS, and JavaScript, utilizing Bootstrap for a sleek and responsive design.